mcaniga/thesis-comparison-of-k8s-policy-enforcement-systems/README.md

 ## Workflow
 - to run the cluster security test, user should execute the `apply.sh` script
 - pods defined in `/pods/secure` are considered secure and must pass the policy checks - to ensure that policy is not simply rejecting all pods
-- pods defined in `/pods/vulnerable` are considered insecure and should not pass the policy checks
+- pods defined in `/pods/vulnerable` are considered insecure and should not pass the policy checks (may with mutating controller, but that is TODO)